 “What adjustments did you make and did those adjustments work for you?
 Did they work for the team?”

-The PACE team regularly uses these and other behavioral interview questions in our “fit finding” process – especially when recruiting for collaboration skills for our clients specific work environments.
-Give them a try……you’ll likely be pleasantly surprised by the range of answers you get and how easy it is to spot candidates who will or will not be a good fit for how your team works together.
+The PACE team regularly uses these and other behavioral interview questions in our “fit finding” process – especially when evaluating a candidate for environments where we know collaboration is an important component of placement success.
+If you’re a hiring manager who puts “collaborative” skills at the top of our selection list, give these questions a try.
+We think you’ll be pleasantly surprised by how easy will be for you to see which candidates are and which candidates are not a good fit for how your team works together.

 PACE Staffing Network is one of the Puget Sound’s premier staffing /recruiting agencies and has been helping Northwest employers find and hire employees based on the “right fit” for over 4 decades.